pavan-uppari/sde_sheet/docs/arrays/arrays2.md

 ## Merge 2 sorted arrays without extra space

-**Problem Statement**: Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
+**❓**: Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
 Merge them in sorted order.
 Modify arr1 so that it contains the first N elements and modify arr2 so that it contains the last M elements.<br>

 ```py
 {!02_arrays_part2/3_merge_two_sorted_arrays.py!}